-That proposed approach flouts the plain meaning of the statute-which focuses on the activities of "workers" rather than the origin or movement of goods or the overall nature of a business-and it also violates the original understanding of what it meant to be a member of a "class of workers engaged in interstate commerce" at the time of the FAA's enactment in 1925.
-That phrase, according to both contemporaneous dictionaries and case law, refers to when the worker actually moves goods across state or national borders-not the intrastate delivery of goods.
+The district court's two-factor approach flouts the plain meaning of the statute-which focuses on the activities of "workers" rather than the origin of goods or the overall nature of a business-and it also violates the original understanding of what it meant to be a worker "engaged in interstate commerce" at the time of the FAA's enactment in 1925.
+That phrase, according to both contemporaneous dictionaries and case law, refers to the actual movement of goods across state or national borders-not intrastate delivery of goods.

-Plaintiffs' proposed approach also gives short shrift to the fact that the relevant language in Section 1-"other class of workers engaged in foreign or interstate commerce"-is a "residual phrase, following, in the same sentence, explicit reference to 'seamen' and 'railroad employees."
+The district court's approach also gives short shrift to the fact that the relevant language in Section 1-"other class of workers engaged in foreign or interstate commerce"-is a "residual phrase, following, in the same sentence, explicit reference to 'seamen' and 'railroad employees."
 Circuit City, 532 U.S. at 114.
 "The wording of § 1 calls for the application of the maxim ejusdem generis" to "give effect to the terms 'seamen' and 'railroad employees"-groups that were already subject at the time of the FAA's enactment to separate federal dispute-resolution procedures that Congress "did not wish to unsettle."
 Id. at 114-15, 121.
 Modern-day local delivery drivers are not analogous to the maritime and railway workers of 1925.
 They neither facilitate the movement of goods across state lines nor are they subject to other special federal regulation.
-And although local courier jobs existed in 1925, no contemporaneous sources suggest that those local workers were viewed as being "engaged in interstate commerce" or intended to be excluded from the FAA's reach.
+And although local courier jobs existed in 1925, no contemporaneous sources suggest that those local workers were engaged in interstate commerce or intended to be excluded from the FAA's reach.

-Plaintiffs' contrary interpretation, if adopted, would significantly increase litigation costs and generate disputes over the FAA's application to a potentially broad array of quintessentially local workers.
-If the fact that goods that are transported locally by the workers at issue had previously originated in another state were potentially enough to transform purely local courier activity into "interstate commerce," that would create an exception that swallows the rule.
-As a result, wide swathes of the economy could be deprived of the well-established benefits of arbitration, including lower costs and greater efficiency.
-Moreover, in every case, the proposed approach would require fact-specific inquiries into both the origin and "flow" of the transported goods-undermining the very simplicity, informality, and expedition of arbitration to which the parties agreed and that the FAA is designed to protect.
-And the increased costs of litigating both the merits in court and the applicability of the Section 1 exemption would be passed on in the form of decreased payments to employees and independent contractors or increased costs to consumers.
+The district court's contrary interpretation, if permitted to stand, would significantly increase litigation costs and generate disputes over the FAA's application to a potentially broad array of quintessentially local workers.
+If the fact that goods transported locally originated in another state were potentially enough to transform purely local courier activity into "interstate commerce," wide swathes of the economy could be deprived of the well-established benefits of arbitration, including lower costs and greater efficiency.
+Moreover, in every case, the district court's approach would require fact-specific inquiries into the origin of the transported goods-undermining the very simplicity, informality, and expedition of arbitration to which the parties agreed and that the FAA is designed to protect.
+And the increased costs of litigating both the merits and the applicability of the Section 1 exemption would be passed on to employees and independent contractors in the form of decreased payments or benefits or to consumers as increased costs.

-The judgments of the district courts should be affirmed.
+The decision of the district court should be reversed.